 San Diego Car Accident Lawyer

 In San Diego, car accidents are very common due to the high concentration of people, access to automobiles, gridlock and long commutes.
 A car accident is almost inevitable in our lifetime, especially living in these high traffic areas.
-In fact, in 2010 there were almost 18,000 injuries in San Diego county as a direct result of motor vehicle accidents.
 Many accident victims will suffer debilitating injuries that restrict their daily lives, and others will lose their lives.
 Auto accidents often cause people to require long term care or ongoing therapy.
 Serious injuries can cause a loss of income and add stress to the victim.

 Most often auto accidents occur because a driver has been negligent, meaning that he or she has operated a vehicle in a careless or unsafe manner.
 Auto accidents can be caused by negligence as well as a number of reasons including: